usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 (c) A submitting official may reapply for certification of amendments or other changes to a code that has already received certification.
 (d) When the standards of the Act against which a code is deemed equivalent are revised or amended substantially, a certification of equivalency issued under the preexisting standards is no longer effective, as of the date the revised standards take effect.
 However, construction in compliance with a certified code during the period when a certification of equivalency was effective shall be considered rebuttable evidence of compliance with the Standards then in effect as to those elements of buildings and facilities that comply with the certified code.
 A submitting official may reapply for certification pursuant to the Act's revised standards, and, to the extent possible, priority will be afforded the request in the review process.

-### <a name="a36607" id="a36607"></a>&sect; 36.607 Guidance concerning model codes. *(Redesignated from Section 36.608)*
+#### &sect; 36.607 Guidance concerning model codes. *(Redesignated from Section 36.608)*

 Upon application by an authorized representative of a private entity responsible for developing a model code, the Assistant Attorney General may review the relevant model code and issue guidance concerning whether and in what respects the model code is consistent with the minimum requirements of the Act for the accessibility and usability of places of public accommodation and commercial facilities under this part.

 ## Title III Regulations 2010 Guidance and Section-by-Section Analysis

-Appendix A to Part 36—Guidance on Revisions to ADA Regulation on Nondiscrimination on the Basis of Disability by Public Accommodations and Commercial Facilities
+### Appendix A to Part 36—Guidance on Revisions to ADA Regulation on Nondiscrimination on the Basis of Disability by Public Accommodations and Commercial Facilities

 **Note:** This Appendix contains guidance providing a section-by-section analysis of the revisions to 28 CFR part 36 published on September 15, 2010.

-**Section-By-Section Analysis and Response to Public Comments**
+## Section-By-Section Analysis and Response to Public Comments

 This section provides a detailed description of the Department's changes to the title III regulation, the reasoning behind those changes, and responses to public comments received on these topics.
 The Section-by-Section Analysis follows the order of the title III regulation itself, except that if the Department has not changed a regulatory section, the unchanged section has not been mentioned.

-## Subpart A—General
+### Subpart A—General

-Section 36.104 Definitions
+#### Section 36.104 Definitions

 "1991 Standards" and "2004 ADAAG"